You’re going to have to learn some other way to interpret your dreams

 Considered as parts of speech in a symbolic dream language, it all becomes more clear.

-Each object in the dream has a meaning and modifies one of the other objects in the dream.
+Each object in the dream has a meaning and modifies one of the other items in the dream.

 That’s why to have the best chance of making use of the power of your dreams calls for you to use the full Dream Recovery System.